Sulagitti Narasamma: Death

 Narasamma was admitted to the Siddaganga Hospital and Research Centre in November 2018 and was later referred to BGS Hospitals on 29 November 2018.
 She died at BGS Gleneagles Global Hospitals in Kengeri, Bengaluru, Karnataka, on 25 December 2018 at the age of 98 of chronic lung disease.

-On 25 December 2018, Narasamma's body was kept at Glass House in Tumakuru for the public to pay tributes.
-Several Ministers, former Ministers and thousands of people from different walks of life also paid their tributes to the departed soul.
-On 26 December 2018, Narasamma was laid to rest with full state honours at Gangasandra village on the outskirts of the Tumakuru city.
+On 25 December 2018, Narasamma's body was kept at Glass House in Tumakuru for the public to pay tributes, and on 26 December 2018 was buried with full state honours at Gangasandra village on the outskirts of the Tumakuru city.
 Half acre of the one-acre plot was set aside for a memorial.